freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1140.1

 Daisy is next.
-Find her ID by viewing the `character_id` and `name` columns for only her row.
+Find her id by viewing the `character_id` and `name` columns for only her row.

 #### HINTS